skearnes/scripture-graph/docs/_posts/2020/2020-12-28-scratching-the-surface.md

 cross-references have been manually annotated by volunteers in fulfillment of
 prophecy:

-{:.quote}
-The stick or record of Judah—the Old Testament and the New Testament—and the stick or record of Ephraim—the Book of Mormon, which is another testament of Jesus Christ—are now woven together in such a way that as you pore over one you are drawn to the other; as you learn from one you are enlightened by the other.
+> The stick or record of Judah—the Old Testament and the New Testament—and the stick or record of Ephraim—the Book of Mormon, which is another testament of Jesus Christ—are now woven together in such a way that as you pore over one you are drawn to the other; as you learn from one you are enlightened by the other.